botttos/DialogueManagerForVideoGames/README.md

 # Code

 This tutorial is built in C++.
 The solution is from Visual Studio, but you can work with it with .h and .cpp files in other softwares.
 The code is separated in different Modules that works in different areas.
-The Quest Manager is a module itself, so you can adapt this code in your own code.
+The Dialogue Manager is a module itself, so you can adapt this code in your own code.
 If you need to access each module you must use an external pointer called App.

 ## XML Structure

-We are goint to learn how to build a simple Non-Branching Dialogue Manager, where the dialogue changes if we speak twice with an NPC, like some _The Legend of Zelda: A Link to the Past_ NPCs do.
+We are going to learn how to build a simple Non-Branching Dialogue Manager, where the dialogue changes if we speak twice with an NPC, like some _The Legend of Zelda: A Link to the Past_ NPCs do.

 First of all, we must structure our dialogues on a XML file thinking about how will store the data.
 We need an attribute "id" to associate the text with the NPC.
 And some dialogues, with attribute "state" that shows the correct text depending of NPC state.